 The artist as flâneuse, a walking cultural commentator by Beth O’Halloran

 Celebrating Pride: A queer eye on the Collection by Chris Jones

 Watch our for our LONG READ articles posted on our social channels at the weekend with the newest magazine articles.

 Recent videos made available to watch online include:

 Also check our our recent Q&A with curator Sean Kissane on the much praised Derek Jarman exhibition PROTEST!.

-During the lockdown the #IMMAInsideOut Collective Project allowed us to share art, ideas and our experiences.
+During the lockdown from March 2020 the #IMMAInsideOut Collective Project allowed us to share art, ideas and our experiences.
 We asked our followers on social media to share their art and lives with all of us in a collective effort to combat social isolation and boredom using the hashtag #IMMAInsideOut.